gruntwork-io/terragrunt/docs/_docs/04_reference/built-in-functions.md

 `sops_decrypt_file(file_path)` decrypts a yaml or json file encrypted with `sops`.

-[sops](https://github.com/mozilla/sops) is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP.
+[sops](https://github.com/mozilla/sops) is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault, Hashicorp Vault and PGP.

 This allows static secrets to be stored encrypted within your Terragrunt repository.